Launch Complex 16

 In 2019, an aerospace startup called Relativity Space is leased the site for their 3D-printed rockets and has a 5-year multi-use contract for the launch site.
 Relativity Space plans on launching their Terran 1 launch vehicle from this site.

 Learn more about complex 16 at the Air Force Space & Missile Museum website.
 View more abandoned launch pads such as launch complex 14, launch complex 17 or launch complex 34 that were photographed in 360-degree spherical imagery.
 You can also check out our top abandoned places in Florida page.

 Below is an 8K 360VR video of LC-16

 Do you have 360-degree panoramic images captured in an abandoned location?
 Send your images to Abandonedin360@gmail.com.
 If you choose to go out and do some urban exploring in your town, here are some safety tips before you head out on your adventure.
+View on Google Maps.